-One of the more common techniques is to bring distilled water to a freezing slush or just to a boil and observe the temperature of the vessel with your radiometry.
+Some common techniques used in verifying that your instrument is still in cal is to bring distilled water to a freezing slush or just to a boil and observe the temperature of the vessel with your radiometry.
 To do so requires:

 - 1. Assurance that your vessel is large enough to ensure that your radiometry's spot size is less than the observed surface. - 2.
 That the vessel surface observed by your radiometry is flat and perpendicular to the observed plane. - 3.
 That you can reasonably determine the vessel surface E (i.e., painting it with a high temperature paint) and exercising your Level II skills. - 4.
-That lighting and other heat sources are minimally (RT) impacting.

-5. That you use contact traceable thermometry to ensure the expected reading is at or close to approx. 0 or 100 degrees C. Calibrated (and traceable) thermometry is not that expensive.
-New and used equipment may be obtained for under a hundred dollars and calibrated for \$50.00 and up (typically and annually).
+That lighting and other heat sources are minimally (R and T) impacting. - 5.
+That you use contact traceable thermometry to ensure the expected reading is at or close to approx. 0 or 100 degrees C. Calibrated (and traceable) thermometry is not that expensive.
+New and used equipment may be obtained for under a hundred dollars and calibrated for \$50.00 and up (typically and annually). - Note 1: When heating your vessel, apply heat such that there is a minimal chance of convected heat rising along the vessel surface, between the vessel and the imager. - Note 2: Reference 5 provides a simple table depicting temperature correction for a change in altitude/barometer (pressure).
+Freezing and boiling water correlating with 0 and 100 degrees C occurs at sea level (29.92 inches of mercury).